Troubleshoot common issues

 Long logon times With Novell eDirectory

-When users log on to an environment having Citrix products and Novell eDirectory, long logon times might be experienced and errors written to the event log.
+When users log on to an environment involving Citrix products and Novell eDirectory (formerly Novell Directory Services), long logon times might be experienced and errors written to the event log.
 Sessions might become unresponsive for up to 30 seconds at the Applying your personal settings stage.
 For more information about this issue and how to resolve it, see Knowledge Center article CTX118595.

 Excluded folders in user store